aridjayarecipes/cutesrecipes.web.app/content/post/1943-how-to-make-super-quick-homemade-aloo-papadi-chaat.md

 - "Take a bowl, mix refined flour, ajwain seeds, 2-3 tbsp oil and salt.
 Add water gradually and prepare a tight dough.
 Cover and leave it for 30 minutes."
 - "After 30 minutes, take small portion of dough and roll them with the help of some dry flour in your hands."
 - "Roll the dough ball to form large thin disc.
 Prick all over with fork.
 Cut out small circles to form papdi of it with cutter."
-- "Take a wok & heat oil in it.
+- "Take a wok &amp; heat oil in it.
 Fry the small papdis until they turn golden brown in colour."
 - "Place the fried Papadis in a large plate.
 Add chopped boiled potato and green chilies over it."
 - "Spread the beaten curd all over the papdis."
 - "Now, sprinkle chutneys, salt, red chilli powder, black salt cumin and Chaat masala all over."